Connie Matsui, Co-Chair

 Jamison has a BA in Diplomacy and World Affairs from Occidental College and a Master’s in City Planning from San Diego State University.
 She has competed all courses toward a PhD in Economics from the University of California.

 David Kinney has enjoyed a more than 30-year career as an administrator in Balboa Park.
-His professional work has included serving as Director of Retail and Film Curator for the Museum of Photographic Arts from 1983-97, Executive Director of Balboa Park Central and the House of Hospitality from 1997-2014 and as the Interim Director of the Balboa Park Conservancy from 2014-15 wherein he played a leadership role in the merging of the Conservancy and Balboa Central.
+His professional work has included serving as Director of Retail and Film Curator for the Museum of Photographic Arts from 1983 to 1997, Executive Director of Balboa Park Central and the House of Hospitality from 1997 to 2014, and as the Interim Director of the Balboa Park Conservancy from 2014 to 2015 wherein he played a leadership role in the merging of the Conservancy and Balboa Park Central.

-He has received numerous awards and acknowledgements for his professional and community service particularly within Balboa Park including from the San Diego Office of the Mayor, the San Diego Police Department and from the City of San Diego Park and Recreation Department.
+Kinney served as Chair of both the Balboa Park Committee and the Parks and Recreation Board.
+He currently serves on the board of the Timken Museum of Art and has received numerous awards and acknowledgements for his professional and community service, particularly within Balboa Park, including from the San Diego Office of the Mayor, the San Diego Police Department, and from the City of San Diego Park and Recreation Department.

 Kinney has a BA from San Diego State University.